-Port Louis, the capital city of Mauritius, has lots to offer the intrepid traveller, from shopping at Le Caudan Waterfront to admiring its eclectic architecture.
-Here are a few more highlights.
-Contact firstname.lastname@example.org to explore Mauritius from only R7999 per person for 7 nights’ accommodation, including flights, transfers, and a selection of activities.
+Port Louis, the capital city of Mauritius, has lots to offer the intrepid traveller, from shopping at Le Caudan Waterfront to admiring the city’s eclectic architecture.
+We’ve listed a few more highlights to add to your itinerary.

 Champs de Mars Racecourse